- What is a Texas Master Naturalist?

-To join us and become a certified Texas Master Naturalist, you must complete a minimum number of hours of basic training on the region’s natural features and the impact that people have on nature.
-Training courses are held in the fall of each year.
+To join us and become a certified Texas Master Naturalist, you must complete a minimum of 40 hours of basic training on the region’s natural features and the impact that people have on nature.
+Training courses are held in the spring of each year and an average of about 32 students.
 The course includes presentations by biologists, geologists, naturalists, and others from local, state, and federal agencies and universities.
-You must complete a minimum of 40 hours of volunteer service and 8 hours of advanced training during the first 12 months following your completion of the initial training course.
+You must complete a minimum of 40 hours of volunteer service and 8 hours of advanced training during the first 12 months following your completion of the course (to be completed before your course’s graduation anniversary date).
 Advanced training enables Texas Master Naturalists to learn additional knowledge or a particular skill in order to assist with different volunteer projects.
 Advanced training activities in the past have involved hands-on instruction, field trips to local natural areas, and lectures with such topics as: Texas bats, Texas insects, Texas aquatic environments, wildscape development, and trail planning, among many others.

 Once you are certified, it is your responsibility to maintain your certification.
 You are expected to stay active in the local chapter and attend meetings, take advantage of advanced training offered through the local chapter, and keep accurate records of your service hours.
 As a volunteer, you may not profit from your status or violate the policies, missions and goals of the sponsoring agencies that govern use of the Master Naturalist title.

 - When and where are the chapter meetings?

 We meet every second Tuesday at 7 p.m.
 Meetings are held at the Science Resource Center building at the Heard Natural History Museum and Wildlife Sanctuary, 1 Nature Place, McKinney, Texas.